babashka/babashka/doc/dev.md

 `lein repl` will get you a standard REPL/nREPL connection.
 To work on tests use `lein with-profiles +test repl`.

+## Adding libraries and classes

+When adding libraries to babashka, consider these evaluation criteria:

+- Would adding the library or class extend the reach of babashka to more libraries in the Clojure eco-system?
+- Is the library or class useful for general purpose scripting?
+- Could the functionality be met by shelling out to another CLI or be written as a small layer over an existing CLI (like `babashka.curl`) instead?

+If none of the criteria are met, but adding a feature is still useful to a particular company or niche audience, it can still be added when hidden behind a feature flag.
+This is the case for `next.jdbc` and the `PostgresQL` and `HSQLDB` database drivers.
+Companies interested in these features can compile an instance of babashka themselves, instead of using the standard distributed version.

 ### Adding classes

 Add necessary classes to `babashka/impl/classes.clj`.
 For every addition, write